conveos/widget-CCAT-react/README.md

 ## How to Integrate the widget in your App :

-**You can clone this widget in the src/ directory of your project and import it on your App.js as bellow**:
+**You can use this widget:**
+* Clone the wigdet in the src/ directory of your project Or
+* Install the npm package of this widget by executing ```bash npm i widget-ccat-v2 ```,

+And import it on your App.js

 ```js
 import WidgetCCAT from 'widget-ccat';